ZhuShaw-han/starter-hugo-academic/content/home/experience.md

         * Xiaohan served as the team leader of all the volunteers and the core member of the committee.

+  - title: Honors & Awards
+    company: Tsinghua University
+    company_url: ''
+    company_logo: ''
+    location: Tsinghua Univ, Beijing, China
+    date_start: '2018-09-01'
+    date_end: ''
+    description: >-
+        * As the first international scientific conference totally hosted by students in Tsinghua University, INASCON lasted for 4 days, had more than 150 local and international attendees and invited 9 distinguished keynote speakers.

+        * Xiaohan served as the team leader of all the volunteers and the core member of the committee.

+  - title: Honors & Awards before University
+    company: ''
+    company_url: ''
+    company_logo: ''
+    location: ''
+    date_start: ''
+    date_end: ''
+    description: >-
+        * As the first international scientific conference totally hosted by students in Tsinghua University, INASCON lasted for 4 days, had more than 150 local and international attendees and invited 9 distinguished keynote speakers.

+        * Xiaohan served as the team leader of all the volunteers and the core member of the committee.

 design:
   columns: '2'